langchain-ai/langchain/docs/docs/integrations/providers/premai.md

 pip install premai langchain
 ```

-Before proceeding further, please make sure that you have made an account on Prem and already started a project.
+Before proceeding further, please make sure that you have made an account on PremAI and already started a project.
 If not, then here's how you can start for free:

 1. Sign in to [PremAI](https://app.premai.io/accounts/login/), if you are coming for the first time and create your API key [here](https://app.premai.io/api_keys/).